 Players will also have an opportunity to buy new cards for their decks during their turns.
 Unlike other deck building games, the cards you buy go directly into your hand.
 These cards can be used immediately on subsequent turns.

-In the main mission, Crossfire, you must survive three rounds of play to win, gaining karma.
-As you gain karma, you can can upgrade your character in the form of stickers.
-If even one character survives the campaign, players receive partial karma and can move on to the next mission.
+In the main mission, Crossfire, you have to survive three rounds of play to win, gaining karma.
+As you gain karma, you can upgrade your character in the form of stickers.
+If even one character survives the mission, players receive partial karma and can move on to the next mission.

-Here is a PDF with the Shadowrun: Crossfire rules if you want to learn a it more about how the game works.
+Here is a PDF with the Shadowrun: Crossfire rules if you want to learn a bit more about how the game works.

-- Shadowrun: Crossfire uses a great mechanism that allows for continual development of your characters.
-That alone makes it quite different than other deck builders we enjoy, like Legendary: Marvel and XenoShyft: Onslaught.
-We weren’t sure how well this would work, but it actually forces you to really care about your characters long-term, which is pretty rare in tabletop games.
+- Shadowrun: Crossfire uses a great mechanism that allows for the continual development of your characters.
+That alone makes it quite different than other deck builders my group enjoys.
+I wasn’t sure how well this would work, but it actually forces you to really care about your characters long-term, which is great.

-- We love difficult cooperative games, but some people may find Shadowrun: Crossfire to be a bit too challenging.
+- My group loves difficult cooperative games, but some people may find Shadowrun: Crossfire to be a bit too challenging.
 More often than not, you will have to abort your mission simply because you did not play perfectly.
 That can be frustrating for new players, but our advice is to keep playing and you will see that those small benefits that you get when you are defeated make future plays a bit easier and adds to the overall enjoyment.

-It has a ton of replay value thanks to the upgradeable characters, and the missions themselves are, for us, perfectly challenging.
+Shadowrun: Crossfire is a beautifully designed co-op deck building game that just about any co-op fan will enjoy.
+It has a ton of replay value thanks to the upgradeable characters, and the missions themselves are, for me and my group, perfectly challenging.
 Even if you don’t plan on putting in all of the hours it would take to fully build up your characters, it is still worth checking out just to see how unique it is and how well it plays.